 For ladies on the go, spending three or four hours sitting in a hair stylist’s chair isn’t always a great option.
 If you’re short on time but still want a beautiful new hairdo, quick weave hairstyles are the way to go.
-They take about half as much time to install, cost less, and look just as stunning as a sew-in natural hair weave.
+They take about half as much time to install, cost less, and look just as stunning as a sew-in natural hair that blends with your existing locs.

 What is a Quick Weave Hairstyle?